rop14009/WegrzynLab/Annotation_Report_Generator/readme.md

 ## Introduction

-The aim of this project is to create a software tool to improve the accuracy and speed of transcriptime (gene space) annotation of any non-model organism.
+The aim of this project is to create a software tool to improve the accuracy and speed of transcriptome (gene space) annotation of any non-model organism.

 This software tool accomplishes the following: